goitacademy/nodejs-homework/homework-01/README.en.md

 invokeAction(argv);
 ```

 Alternatively, you can use the [commander](https://www.npmjs.com/package/commander) module to parse command line arguments.
-This is a more popular alternative to the `yargs` module
+This is a more popular alternative to the `yargs` module.

 ```js
 const { Command } = require('commander');